RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

 1. In the src\app folder, create a file called **_variables.scss**

-      <div class="alert alert-info" role="alert">You can create file right in Visual Studio Code by right-click on the src\app folder</div>
+      <div class="alert alert-info" role="alert">You can create file right in Visual Studio Code by right-click on the src folder</div>

     ```bash
     _variables.scss